Well, you probably know how to do this,

 Crispy, browned egg white, with a still utterly runny yolk.

 What’s the secret? (you may have gathered part of it already)

-a) coconut oil which gets it crisp, and stops it sticking.
+a) refined coconut oil which gets it crisp, and stops it sticking without a coconut flavour.

 b) Holding the yolk back for a little bit whilst the white cooks first, then adding it back into the pan atop the white and cooking until crisp and amazing.

 Eggcellent (ha, sorry, puns.)